-Oakton's Student Government Association who voted to support the 2013-2014 STEM Lecture Series.
+Oakton's Student Government Association who voted to support the 2019-2020 STEM Speaker Series.
 This will allow CP-STEM to bring STEM speakers to campus and offer hands-on workshops.

-Oakton's Educational Foundation who awarded the Center for Promoting STEM a grant in 2013-2014 to provide an internship stipend to students who successfully complete STEM research course, present their findings, and spend a minimum number of hours on the project.
+Oakton's Educational Foundation who awarded the Center for Promoting STEM a grant in 2016-2017, 2017-2018, and 2018-2019 to provide an internship stipend to students who successfully complete STEM research course, present their findings, and spend a minimum number of hours on the project.

 Oakton's Educational Foundation for their support of the Oakton Robotics Team.